savonet/book/introduction.md

 The language has gone through some major changes since its beginning and maintaining full backward-compatibility was impossible.
 In this book, we assume that you have a version of Liquidsoap which is at least 2.0.
-Most, examples could easily be adapted to work with earlier versions though, at the cost of making minor changes.
+Most examples could easily be adapted to work with earlier versions though, at the cost of making minor changes.